 While we do not directly buy or use palm oil or palm kernel oil in our products, some of our products - including animal feed, liquid laundry detergents, gummy vitamins, oral care, and feminine care products - incorporate palm oil derivatives.
-Although our use of palm oil derivatives is relatively low, approximately less than 4% of total direct materials spend, we recognize the palm oil industry has a significant impact on biodiversity, climate change, people, and communities.
+Although our use of palm oil derivatives is relatively low, approximately less than 1% of total direct materials spend, we recognize the palm oil industry has a significant impact on biodiversity, climate change, people, and communities.
 Accordingly, we strive to responsibly source palm oil derivatives in a manner that does not contribute to deforestation of high conservation value, high carbon stock forest and peatlands, or exploitation of people and local communities.

-In 2023, we continued our membership with the Roundtable on Sustainable Palm Oil (RSPO) and completed our fourth Annual Communication of Progress (for 2022 results).
-We purchased approximately 21,300 tons of palm oil derivative raw material in 2023, a decrease from 31,000 tons purchased in 2022.
-While we are not RSPO Supply Chain Certified, we purchased virtually all of the palm oil derivative raw material volume we consumed in 2023 from one RSPO member supplier that has represented to us that this material is over 97% traceable to the mill.
+In 2024, we continued our membership with the Roundtable on Sustainable Palm Oil (RSPO) and completed our fifth Annual Communication of Progress (for 2023 results).
+We purchased approximately 6,900 tons of palm oil derivative raw material in 2024, a decrease from 21,300 tons purchased in 2023.
+While we are not RSPO Supply Chain Certified, nearly all of the palm oil derivative raw material volume we purchased in 2024 originated from one RSPO member supplier, which reported that this material is over 97% traceable to the mill level.
 Our supplier has also represented to us that all such palm oil derivatives have been produced in conformance with its "No Deforestation, No Peat, No Exploitation Policy."

-volume was purchased in mass balance material.
-While an increase of 4% over 2022, we fell short of our internal goal of 66% due to a reduction in business volume relative to our primary product containing palm fatty acid distillate (PFAD), a palm oil derivative.
-We discontinued our manufacture of that product in 2024, which will further decrease our need to procure PFAD in the future.
+More than 95% of our palm oil derivative raw material volume was purchased in mass balance material, compared to 66% in 2023.
+In addition, we exceeded our internal goal of 84% due to the discontinuation of our primary product containing palm fatty acid distillate (PFAD), a palm oil derivative.